Navin976/Dental_center/README.md

 - Since data is in localStorage, it will reset if you clear browser storage.
 - File uploads are not optimized for large files (base64 can be heavy).

-## 🎉 Bonus Features

-- Animated clock and greeting in Admin dashboard.
-- Sun/moon switch based on time of day.
-- Visual calendar with clickable days showing appointments.

 ## 📄 License
 This project is built for ENTNT as part of a technical assignment.
 No commercial license granted.